 Value Chain Analysis

-Land rigs are build by rig manufactures, with component providers of various tiers.
+Land drilling rigs are build by rig manufactures, with component suppliers of various tiers.
 Top drive, control system, and mud pump are the key components manufactured by 2nd tier suppliers.
 There is a significant number of manufacturers globally, who specialize in land rigs.
 The majority of units are built outside of the Middle East.
 Major rig builders are:

 - KCA Deutag